Dumchele: British Raj

 The border of Ladakh was described to Trebeck as running from "the angle of a hill about five miles to the east" to the low pass of La Ganskiel (the "Lagankhel" of later maps).

 Scholar Janet Rizvi confirms that traders often travelled with donkeys via Chang La to Rudok and returned with salt and wool.
 Ladakhi monks that went to Tibet for education and training also used the route, travelling with traders.

 In 1847, Henry Strachey visited the left bank of Indus, as part of a British boundary commission for Kashmir.
 In contrast to Trebeck's testimony, he found that Ladakh's territory stretched up to a rivulet flowing into the Indus next to the Demchok.
 The Tibetan guards at Demchok did not allow him to proceed beyond this point.
 (Note: Demchok extended to the southern side of the rivulet in Strachey's view, which was under the control of Tibet.
 The Chinese call this village Dêmqog, which is the Tibetan pinyin spelling of Demchok.)

 After conducting Kashmir Survey between 1855 and 1865, the British government published a Kashmir Atlas, with a defined border.
 This border ignored Strachey's findings and tried to represent Trebeck's information.
 It excluded Demchok on the left bank of Indus, leaving the border at Lagankhel, and excluded all the right bank up to the confluence of the Kigunaru river.
 In between Lagankhel and Kigunaru river, the border ran along the Indus river itself.
 (See the map by the US Army Map Service.)

 Kashmir's geologist Frederic Drew created a map in connection with his book, The Jummoo and Kashmir Territories, in 1875.
-His border, professedly based on the territories actually used by the Ladakhis and Tibetans for grazing, placed the Chang La ("Chang Pass") and the entire basin of the Kigunaru river within Ladakh.
+His border, professedly based on the territories actually used by the Ladakhis and Tibetans for grazing, placed the Chang La ("Chang Pass") and the entire basin of the Kigunaru River within Ladakh.

 Despite the various British efforts at border definition, the situation on the ground was essentially unchanged.
 The state of Kashmir was ruled by a native Maharaja who enjoyed considerable autonomy.
 The traditional borders appear to have continued until the time of India's independence in 1947.

 1962 war and aftermath

 In October 1962, during the Sino-Indian War, the Chinese occupied the Dumchele area, along with the entire right bank of the Indus to the south of Dumchele.
 The Line of Actual Control resulting from the war runs between Dumchele and the smaller lake of Tsoskur to the west.

-During and following the Indo-Pakistan war of 1965, the Dumchele area saw some action mainly in the form of the Indian and Chinese governments exchanging notes blaming each other for intruding into their territory.
+During and following the Indo-Pakistani War of 1965, the Dumchele area saw some action mainly in the form of the Indian and Chinese governments exchanging notes blaming each other for intruding into their territory.

 Near Tsoskur, 2.5 mi southwest of Dumchele, three Indian armed personnel were killed by PLA troops on 19 September 1965.
 The Chinese alleged that India had committed its "worst border provocation since 1962" at Dumchele.